 An electrical work training permit allows you to do particular training and gain the experience you need to be eligible for an electrical work licence.

-Permit holders may need to complete a structured on-the-job program coordinated by a supervising registered training organisation (RTO).
+As a training permit holder, you may need to complete a structured on-the-job program coordinated by a supervising registered training organisation (RTO).

 Your training for a qualification or statement of attainment for electrical licence eligibility must include practical assessments of competencies.
+This assessment will use: